clara-rossignol/Neuron-Network/README.md

 cmake ..
 make
 ```
-After building, running and compiling the program. the user can type into the terminal a command like this typical example :
+After building, running and compiling the program, the user can type into the terminal a command like this typical example :
 ```
 ./NeuronNetwork -B -T 'FS:0.2,IB:0.15,CH:0.15,RS:0.5' -i 0.2 -t 1000 -N 10000 -c 40 -L 4 -l 2
 ```